Assim al-Hakeem: Protests

-Al-Hakeem has claimed that all forms of protest are prohibited in Islam, a view that aligns with the Madkhali and quietist strains of Salafism.
+Al-Hakeem has claimed that all forms of protests are prohibited in Islam, a view that aligns with the Madkhali and quietist strains of Salafism.
 His views came under criticism by many Muslim users, with many citing Quranic principles of standing up against injustice, even were it to be from one’s own family.

 Conspiracy theories

 When discussing conspiracy theories and the movements associated with them (such as the Freemasons and the Illuminati), Al-Hakeem explained that despite the fact that knowing about such things is not fundamentally useful in Islam and could even be potentially harmful since attributing inordinate power to such groups makes Muslims feel weak, "We acknowledge that through history the Jews collaborating with the hypocrites had many conspiracies against Islam...the collaboration and the fingerprints of the Jews, the hypocrites, and the Rafidah is evident.
 And this does not prevent them from collaborating over the centuries to continue their dirty work."
 Al-Hakeem explained that since Jews are a minority, it is their nature to dominate and control whatever they can, and this is why they control the media and the financial sector today.

-Al-Hakeem has voiced opinions that go against the mainstream understanding of the Holocaust.
+Al-Hakeem has engaged in Holocaust denial and has antisemitic views on history.

 Child marriage

 With regard to the Prophet marrying Aisha, Al-Hakeem said that everyone was happy with the marriage including her, and that people such as Hindus are illogical for questioning this when they themselves worship "cows, mice, private organs and 65,000 other gods," and the fact that this is the only issue people have a problem with is a testament to the truth of Islam.

-Al-Hakeem told a 16-year-old boy with two jobs to get married if this goes in line with the laws of the land, since many countries in the West would rather fornication be committed rather than marriage.
+Al-Hakeem told a 16-year-old with two jobs to get married if this goes in line with the laws of the land, since many countries in the West would rather fornication be committed rather than marriage.